 What is agentic SEO?

-Agentic SEO uses AI systems that can plan and execute multi-step workflows around a goal.
-Unlike one-off prompts, an agentic workflow can research keywords, draft or refresh content, apply internal linking rules, create CMS-ready output, route work for approval, and monitor results.
+Agentic SEO uses AI systems to coordinate multi-step workflows around a goal.
+Unlike one-off prompts, an agentic workflow can research keywords, draft or refresh content, apply internal-link rules, create CMS-ready output, route work for approval, and monitor results.
+The important part is not autonomy alone.
+It is having owners, review gates, and rollback rules around the workflow.

 Does Google use AI for search rankings?